ITS – Higher Technical Institutes

 Who is the target?
 Young people and adults holding a secondary school diploma and those holding a four-year diploma of vocational education and training who attended a one-year integrative course for higher vocational education and training.

 The paths have a two-year or three-year duration (4/6 semesters for a total of 1800/2000 hours).
 The traineeship is compulsory for 30% of the total hours and at least 50% of teachers come from the world of work.
 The in-company traineeship can be carried out with an apprentice contract for high training and research.

 The paths conclude with a final evaluation carried out by a commission made up of representatives of schools, universities, vocational education and training and experts of the world of work.

 Which opportunities do they offer?
 The ITSs allow the acquisition of a higher technical diploma with the certification of the competences corresponding to level V of the European Qualification Framework.
 To favour the circulation at national and European level the title is accompanied by the EUROPASS diploma supplement.

-INDIRE, under the auspices of the MIUR, creates and manages the higher technical centres data banks, which house the professional tertiary educational provision nationwide, monitoring it regularly, in order to constantly improve the system.
-The Institute helps define the monitoring and evaluation criteria for higher technical courses and drafts relevant reports.
-In addition, INDIRE carries out research to analyse the structural, organizational, educational and developmental practices in the various centres, systematising them to implement innovation processes.
+What is the role of Indire?
+Indire, under the auspices of the MIUR, creates and manages the higher technical institutes data bank, the national monitoring carries out research to analyse the structural, organizational, educational and developmental practices in the various centres, systematising them to implement innovation processes.